 costs of purchase of land or buildings, unless otherwise provided in the Special Conditions;

-Ineligible expense activities financed prior to the implementation period of the Agreement cannot be covered with resources from the EC/EU (PAGODA Article 18:1d) The implementation period begins the day after the last party’s signature of the non-reimbursable Financing Agreement.
+Ineligible expense activities financed prior to the implementation period of the Agreement cannot be covered with resources from the EC/EU (PAGODA Article 18:1d) The implementation period starting date is defined in the Delegation Agreement signed between the EU and IDB. .
 All eligible and ineligible costs are listed in the PAGODA

 Budget Modification.
 The EA may request budget modifications to IDB.
 Any such request shall be conducted in writing and must take place within the Execution Period.
 The EA shall request any modification 30 calendar days before the modification is intended to take effect and no later than 30 calendar days before the end of the Execution Period.
 Budget modifications may consist of: (a) transfers within a single budget heading (component), including cancellations and introduction of an item, or (b) a transfer between budget headings (components).
-In those cases, where the modification affects the original purpose of the project, and/or is greater than 25% of the original assigned budget heading amount, the Bank shall request the EC/EU’s written approval.
-All other modifications that do not require the EC/EU’s ex- ante approval, shall be informed to the EC/EU in writing, at the latest in the forthcoming Annual Report.
+In those cases, where the modification affects the original purpose of the project, and/or is greater than 25% of the original assigned budget heading amount, the Bank shall request the EC’s written approval.
+All other modifications that do not require the EC’s ex- ante approval, shall be informed to the EC/EU in writing, at the latest in the forthcoming Annual Report.

-Modifications to the distribution of resources between components or activities within a component will have to be informed or authorized by the EC/EU.
+Modifications to the distribution of resources between components or activities within a component will have to be informed or authorized by the EC.

 Communications and Visibility plan.
 Each project proposal shall include as an annex a public communication and visibility plan aimed at improving public understanding of the role of the involved parties.
-These activities need to be agreed upon with the EC/EU prior project implementation.
+These activities need to be agreed upon with the EC prior project implementation.

 Procurement / document retention period.
 Procurement as in section 2